English B.A.

 - Demonstrate the ability to transfer knowledge from English classes into other contexts

-- Demonstrates a sophisticated understanding of multiple, relational, and culturally specific textual conventions
+- Demonstrate a sophisticated understanding of multiple, relational, and culturally specific textual conventions

 - Evaluate strategies for relating ideas, text structure or other textual features in order to build knowledge or insight within and across texts and subfields